ltrgoddard/thesis/temp.markdown

 —, ‘Retrospect of a Decade’, in *A Selection from ‘Scrutiny’*, vol. 1, pp. 175–79

+—, *Revaluation: Tradition and Development in English Poetry* (London:
+Chatto & Windus, 1936)

 —, ‘Revaluations (VIII): Shelley’, *Scrutiny*, 4.2 (September 1935),
 pp. 158–80